cfpland/frontend/content/posts/2020-06-24-scott-asai.md

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/74S8h3BpBPs' frameborder='0' allowfullscreen></iframe></div>

 _"[Saving Soft Skills From Extinction](https://www.youtube.com/watch?v=74S8h3BpBPs)" by Scott Asai at TEDxLaie_

 ### What advice do you have for new speakers?

-As a planner I don't ever want to be trying to remember my lines before going on stage.
-I feel at that time it's about getting in the right mindset and making sure I'm having fun with it.
-I try to slow down, think about what I want to start with and hit home with.
-If I'm focused on the content too much it comes off as robotic.

-### What advice do you have for new speakers?